 If someone tries to tell you there’s a hard and fast rule on how long you should stretch their relaxer they are wrong.
 There isn’t one.
 Relaxer stretching is a personal thing.
 There are some who can go as long as six months or longer between touch-ups.
 I’ve heard of some only getting a touch-up once a year.
 Others like me go 10-12 weeks.
 It all comes down to what you are willing to manage.

 I’ve gone as long as 18 weeks and that’s before salons were closed during the pandemic.
 When salons were forced to be closed I only had to stretch for 16 weeks.
 What I learned from both instances is that I don’t like stretching that long.
 It’s a lot of work and I have to be even more careful with my hair which takes up a lot of time.
-Extra time that I don’t want to spend on my hair.
+The extra time that I don’t want to spend on my hair.

 How do you relaxer stretch?